 you will be able to do so at the Pubchem site.

-The example of creating a drug file for aspirin is covered in the drug selection pages in section 4.
+The example of creating a drug file for aspirin is covered in the Toenail Example described in section 4.

 Now we have a PDB file and can load it into Autodock Tools.

 construction.
 This program prepares the molecule data to be

 used in a docking simulation.
 As this is a drug it is classed

 as a "ligand".
 So ligand, input, choose , the asp we have

 loaded and charges are added, flexible bonds identified etc , ready